 Establishing the Business Ethics Center (1993)

-We wanted to establish an organization that would catalyze alternative thinking and practice in management.
+We wanted to establish an organization that would catalyze alternative thinking and practice in business and management.
 Kindler suggested that the name of the playing field should be “business ethics” because ethics is theoretical and practical at the same time and has a deep existential dimension.
 Business ethics is not only an interest of academic scholars – also practitioners and laymen have also views on that.

 To promote the idea of business ethics we published two books in Hungarian in 1993.
 Our book entitled Ethics in the Economy, is the first comprehensive presentation of the state of the art of business ethics in Hungarian.
 The volume contains classic papers in business ethics.
 Contributions include the following: “Individual Freedom as Social Commitments” by Amartya Sen, “The I & We Paradigm” by Amitai Etzioni, “Ethics in the Market Economy” by Peter Koslowski, “Moral and Economic Welfare” by Tibor Scitovsky, “Can a Corporation Have Conscience?” by Kenneth E. Goodpaster and John B. Matthews, “Conflict and Consensus: Ethics as Shared Value Horizon in Strategic Planning” by Peter Pruzan and Ole Thyssen, and “Stakeholder Management” by Edward R. Freeman.
 The book served as a textbook in business ethics at different Hungarian universities for many years.